Saint Thomas Tower: Present day

 Today, the town of Marsaskala has expanded, surrounding the tower with modern buildings.
 In 1982, the four-star Corinthia Jerma Palace Hotel was built between the tower and the coast, effectively ruining the tower's relation with the sea.
 The hotel closed in 2007, and is now in a dilapidated state.

 Meanwhile, the tower itself now forms the centerpiece of a plaza around its shoreward face.
 For some time, it was used as a restaurant and pizzeria.
 In 2008, it was handed over to Fondazzjoni Wirt Artna, a heritage foundation.
 A couple of weeks after it was handed over, the tower was cleaned of debris, and some modern structures which had been added when it was a restaurant were removed.
 Further restoration work was undertaken by the Restoration Unit.
 Plans were made to open the tower as a museum about piracy in the Mediterranean, but it has not opened yet.

 The battery's gun platform was also restored, and its parapet and embrasures were rebuilt to a design based on modern interpretative lines.

-Fondazzjoni Wirt Artna continued works on the tower and museum, with plans to open the heritage site in 2025.

 In 2014, the Marsaskala Local Council organized exhibitions, re-enactments and other events in the tower to commemorate its 400th anniversary.

+Fondazzjoni Wirt Artna opened the site in 2025 and now operates as a museum focused on Piracy and Corsairing in Malta.